meldium/breach-mitigation-rails/README.md

 # breach-mitigation-rails

-Makes Rails applications less susceptible to the BREACH / CRIME attacks.
+Makes Rails 3 and 4 applications less susceptible to the BREACH / CRIME attacks.
 See [breachattack.com](http://breachattack.com/) for details.

 ## How it works